hdmf-dev/hdmf-schema-language/source/description.rst

 Schemas may be distributed across multiple YAML files to improve readability and to support logical organization of types.
 This is the main part of the format specification.
 It is described in the following sections.

+As with files defining namespaces, the beginning of each file defining schema must begin with a comment that starts with 'hdmf-schema-language' followed by a space and the version string of the specification language used by this namespace, e.g., ``hdmf-schema-language 2.2.0``.
+Files without this comment are assumed to be defined using hdmf-schema-language 2.1.0.

 .. code-block:: yaml